elton-datasc/insightgenie/README.md

 # InsightGenie

-> An AI-powered Analytics Agent that enables users to explore business data through natural language by generating, validating and executing SQL queries using a business-aware semantic layer.
+> An AI-powered Analytics Agent that enables users to explore business data through natural language by generating, validating and executing SQL queries with business semantics, observability and AI evaluation.

 ---